 The website features a “Your Challenge” section with examples of how ESG can help a utility overcome specific efficiency needs in the utility industry.
 The section showcases recent experiences from utilities such as Clatskanie PUD and Blachly-Lane Electric, including ways utilities partnered with ESG during the pandemic to continue energy-efficiency efforts.

 “Like many companies, there was a period when almost all of our staff worked from home and all fieldwork was suspended,” says Miranda.
 “We used electronic solutions to get the work done, including photo and video inspections.
 We did a good job accommodating the various needs of our staff and the consumer-members we serve by adjusting to their specific needs.”

 The website provides details on all ESG solutions, including:

 “We offer more customer choice than ever before,” says Miranda.
 “Last year we debuted a DIY option for our direct install program, which was traditionally delivered by Energy Efficiency Advisors to customer homes.”

 Redesigns are Essential

-Every situation is unique, but consider a website redesign every two to five years.
+Every situation is unique, but consider a website redesign every 2 to 5 years.